vsubbian/SLAC-Time/README.md

 ## Data Source

-The utilized data for this project is sourced from the [TRACK-TBI dataset](https://tracktbi.ucsf.edu/).
+The data utilized for this project is sourced from the TRACK-TBI dataset.
 This dataset comprises multivariate clinical time series data pertinent to patients diagnosed with Traumatic Brain Injury (TBI).

-The raw dataset files are stored under the `data/` directory.
+The raw dataset files should be stored under the `data/` directory.
+They are in four CSV files: `NSF U01 Clinical Data.csv`, `NSF U01 GCS and Pupillary Data.csv`, `NSF U01 Lab Data.csv`, and `NSF U01 Vitals Data.csv`.

 Upon preprocessing, the refined data is stored in `time_series_data.csv` for further use.

+### Important Note

+Due to NSF data sharing policies, the raw datasets are not included in this GitHub repository.
+To use this code, please obtain the dataset directly from the relevant authorities and place them in the appropriate directory as mentioned above.

 ## How to Execute the Script